myekul/combined-leaderboard/README.md

 ## Motivation
 ### A more granular leaderboard
-- On traditional leaderboards, the player in 1st place can be leagues ahead of everyone in 2nd, 3rd, and so on.
+- On traditional leaderboards, the player in 1st place can have a speedrun leagues ahead of everyone in 2nd, 3rd, and so on.
 There's no easy way to make this comparison without doing the math in your head.
     - This leaderboard caluculates letter grades for every run in every category, allowing you to easily identify the best players.
-    - The chart section allows you to visualize the competition.
 ### Motivation
 - Players have reported increased motivation to try out new categories to improve their leaderboard placement.
 ### Organization